yakir-wizman/Alexa-Top-500-Information/README.md

 2. Scan 1000 most common subdomain name for given address.

+Atfer each action the results will be saved at the folder under the name of the domain.

+for example, google.com/dnscan.txt & google.com/nmap.txt

 You can freely improve the code by adding another features / scanning methods.